aryans1319/Rectify/README.md

-## Rectify - Automated Exam Proctoring tool for Online Exams using Face Recognition
+## Rectify - Automated Exam Proctoring tool for Online Exams using Face Recognition | MesoHacks Submission | Education Track

 ### 🚩 Overview
 During COVID 19 pandemic, online education has become a common norm in schools and colleges, and students themselves are adapted to this online environment of education, as classes are being held in online mode, exams are also conducted online and students tend to cheat in those exams due to lack of security and no physical guarding by professors/teachers which is monitored live, so here is my solution to the problem!
 Now teachers can monitor students' live even in online mode!